| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | The Book | Site Index |

 "God shall send them strong delusion,

-There is only one way out of blindness: By reversing the process by which we became blind in the first place.
-As we forsake our sins, "the spirit of God" will abide with us and thus our "eyes are open" (Numbers 24: 2-4).
+There is a way out of blindness: Simply reverse the process by which we became blind in the first place.
+Typically, this means admitting mistakes and seeking divine forgiveness for telling or believing or living . . . a lie!
+As we admit to our mistakes and receive divine forgiveness, "the spirit of God" will abide with us and thus our "eyes are open" (Numbers 24: 2-4).

-Paul taught that only the pure can perceive purely; and that those people "that are defiled and unbelieving" will possess a "mind and conscience" that is also defiled (Titus 1: 15) — and any person with defiled and distorted perceptions, will be self-deceived — blind to the truth.
+Paul taught that only the pure can perceive the pure truths of God; whereas, those people who "are defiled and unbelieving" will have a "mind and conscience" that is also defiled (Titus 1: 15).
+It follows that any person with defiled and distorted perceptions, will be Self-Deceived — blind to God's truth, blind to perceiving Reality . . . as it IS.

-Read more about the problem that you don't think you have a problem.
+Read more about Self-Deception — the problem that you don't think you have a problem.

 * * * * * * *